Factbox: Obama, Romney spar on China, other trade issues

 The U.S. Trade Representative's office has so far filed 15 cases against China at the World Trade Organization.

-Eight were brought by Obama's administration since he took office in January 2009, compared to seven during the administration of Republican George W. Bush.
+Eight were brought by the Obama administration since January 2009 and seven by the Republican administration of George W. Bush in the previous five years.

 Obama this year created a trade enforcement unit to bring together resources from across the executive branch to make sure China and other countries follow the rules.